-Samaritans is available 24-hours a day, 365 days a year to provide emotional support for people who are experiencing feelings of distress or despair, including those which lead to suicide.
-Open to all age groups and backgrounds, nationwide.
+Samaritans provide emotional support for people who are experiencing feelings of distress or despair, including feeling suicidal.
+You can contact their helpline, email them, or use their webchat feature.
+They are available 24-hours a day, 365 days a year.
+They are open to all age groups and backgrounds, nationwide.

-Free advice services to help you find a way forward, covering issues including debt, homelessness, gambling etc
+Sheffield Citizens Advice is a free advice service.
+They can help you find a way forward, covering issues including debt, homelessness, and gambling.

 You can self refer to Amparo, refer as an agency, or as a coroner.